Convex pentagonal monotiles in the 15 Type families

 A search is conducted for all convex pentagonal monotiles in $T_{only - 2} \cup \bigl(T_{7to13} \cap T_{1}^{C} \bigr)$ that can generate tiling patterns other than the representative tilings of Types 2 and 7--13.
 If all such tiling patterns require the use of reflected tiles and the tiles do not exhibit line symmetry, the following conclusion can be drawn: ``If convex pentagonal monotiles in the 15 Type families do not exhibit line symmetry and do not belong to the Type 1 or 3--6 families shown in Figure~\ref{fig01}, then the convex pentagonal monotiles cannot generate tilings without the use of reflected tiles.''

 In general, when considering tilings, there are only a finite number of tile shapes that can be used.
 These finite-shape diagrams are called \textit{prototiles}, and a set of prototiles admits tilings of the plane.
 The tiling generated by a set of prototiles can cover the plane infinitely.
+In a monohedral tiling, because all the tiles are the same size and shape (i.e., congruent), there is only one type of prototile.
 A set of prototiles is said to be \textit{aperiodic} (i.e., an ``aperiodic set of prototiles") if copies of the prototiles can be assembled into tilings of the plane such that all tilings with the prototiles are non-periodic \cite{Hallard_1991, G_and_S_1987, wiki_aperiodic_set, wiki_list_aperiodic}.

 The Penrose tiles are a well-known example of aperiodic set of prototiles.
 They are considered set consisting of two polygons with matching conditions \cite{Hallard_1991, G_and_S_1987, Sugimoto_2017a, wiki_aperiodic_set, wiki_list_aperiodic}.
 Matching conditions specify how tiles must connect to form a valid tiling, which can sometimes be represented by assigning colors or orientations to specific edges of the prototiles.